workos-inc/python-flask-directory-sync-example/README.md

    flask run
    ```

-2. Once the server is running, navigate to http://localhost:5000/users and http://localhost:5000/groups to try out Directory Sync!
+2. Once the server is running, navigate to http://localhost:5000 to view the home page of the app where you can then select the view for users or groups.
+Alternatively you could also view these directly using the following url's: http://localhost:5000/users and http://localhost:5000/groups.

     - The `/users` URL corresponds to the WorkOS API's [List Directory Users endpoint](https://workos.com/docs/reference/directory-sync/user/list)
     - The `/groups` URL corresponds to the WorkOS API's [List Directory Groups endpoint](https://workos.com/docs/reference/directory-sync/group/list)